 Sister Lisa earned her BA in Sociology from Georgian Court University, her MA in Counseling Psychology, her Ed.S. in Marriage and Family Counseling and her MA in Educational Administration and Supervision from Seton Hall University.
 Early in her career, Sister served at the Mount as a teacher of History and Theology, Social Studies Department Chair, Campus Minister, and Student Assistance Counselor.
 Following her years at the Academy and just prior to becoming Directress, Sister Lisa worked for seven years as an individual marriage and family therapist and the Clinical Director of Bloomfield Counseling Center.

 Sister holds numerous certificates in counseling, family therapy, psychotherapy, and student personnel services.
 Her extensive background, education, and professional acumen have also led to her selection as a member of several school boards of trustees and advisory councils.

-She serves as the Chair of the Diocesan Educational Committee and as a Trustee for the Board of Independent Schools of New Jersey.
+She served as the Chair of the Diocesan Educational Committee and she was a Trustee for the Board of Independent Schools of New Jersey.

 In 2016, Sister was named by Pope Francis as a recipient of the Pro Ecclesia et Pontifice award, the highest Papal honor awarded by the Pope to laity and clergy for distinguished service to the Church.